June 21, 2023, 5 PM PST. Applications must be submitted to the LPB 2023 Funding Cycle online application process, please

 - The extent to which the treatment clearly describes the visuals and style and demonstrates engaging storytelling techniques.

 - The extent to which the proposal takes into account the television medium, and the needs and interests of the program’s target audience.

 - The producer’s ability to successfully complete the program on budget and on schedule, given the experience of the producer and proposed production team.

 - Soundness of the production and fund-raising plans.

 - Overall, the extent to which the project fulfills the LPB mission and programming goals.

 Sample tapes are not required for review during the first phase of this process.
-However, applicants have the option to include a link to sample work in the initial application.
+However, applicants have the option to include a link to sample work in question number 9 of the application summary.
 If your project moves forward to the second phase, you will be required to submit a sample tape of your current work, which is preferable; previous work will only be accepted for projects in development.
 Current work may be submitted as a work in progress.
 We recommend submitting a sample that is no longer than 5-minutes.
-The sample can be a full length rough cut (with suggested segment to view), trailer, clips, scene selects, etc. The sample tape will need to be sent as a digital video file in .mov, .mp4, or .wmv, with Quicktime (.mov) preferred.
+The sample can be a full-length rough cut (with suggested segment to view), trailer, clips, scene selects, etc. The sample tape will need to be sent as a digital video file in .mov, .mp4, or .wmv, with Quicktime (.mov) preferred.